reez12g/frbf/README.md

 # Bloom Filter in Rust

-A simple and efficient implementation of the Bloom Filter data structure in Rust.
+A simple, robust, and efficient implementation of the Bloom Filter data structure in Rust.

 ## Overview